Real Name: Nick (probably); last name unrevealed

 Wherever he sprang from, he soon began to establish himself as a superhero upon arriving in the city.
 With his naive innocence, becoming a true hero is his life's ambition; partly this is out of a desire to protect the weak and helpless, but mainly it's so he can play with the super-gadgets, the secret underground headquarters and everything else that makes up the standard super-hero lifestyle.
 To this end he procured a variety of super-gadgets; the Secret CrimeViewfinder, the Mighty Diner Straw, the Pez Dispenser of Graveness, his Hypnotic Secret Identity Tie, etc, most of which look and sound cool, but don't actually do much.

-He also got himself a sidekick.
-On his first patrol he encountered Arthur, a former accountant clothed in a flying moth suit, and they swiftly became partners and friends.
+He also got himself a sidekick, Arthur, a former accountant clothed in a flying moth suit.
 The Tick takes his superheroing very seriously, reading Leotard Legends Monthly Magazine and watching Heroes every week to improve his crimefighting.
 He frequents Ben's Diner and the Bistro D'Burden, both of which are hangout spots for other superheroes.
 His biggest weakness is perhaps his short attention span, and his ability to be distracted by shiny objects.

 Comments: Created by Ben Edlund.

 Voice by Townsend Coleman in the cartoon series.
-The Tick was also the subject of a short lived (8 episodes) TV series on Fox TV in 2001.
+The Tick was also the subject of a short lived (8 episodes) TV series on Fox TV in 2001, with Patrick Warburton playing the titular hero.
 The show was produced and directed by Barry Sonnenfield of Men In Black fame.

 Any Additions/Corrections?
 Please let me know.